georgesittas/minijava-compiler/README.md

 This property prevents declarations from showing up in nested compound statements such as if-else, while and block statements.
-Thus, the symbol table need only keep track of class declarations, class-scoped declarations (i.e. fields and methods) and method-scoped declarations (i.e. parameter and local variables).
+Thus, the symbol table need only keep track of class declarations, class-scoped declarations (i.e. fields and methods) and method-scoped declarations (i.e. formal parameters and local variables).

 ### Compilation Phases

 We start by producing an AST for the source program with the help of JFlex, JavaCUP and JTB.
-Then, we check its semantics & finally generate the LLVM-IR code with the help of the following visitor
+Then, we check its semantics & finally generate the LLVM IR code with the help of the following visitor
 classes:

 1. `STVisitor` populates the symbol table